 Old Jackson County Jail

 This old jail, built in 1859, included 12 limestone jail cells and an adjoining Marshal’s House.
-The dungeon-like cells housed thousands of prisoners including Frank James and William Clark Quantrill of Quantrill’s Raiders from the time it opened in 1850 until it closed in 1933.
+The dungeon-like cells housed thousands of prisoners, including Frank James and William Clark Quantrill of Quantrill’s Raiders, from the time it opened in 1850 until it closed in 1933.

 There are two theories of who haunts the jail.
 One is of Marshall Jim Knowles, who lived in the adjoining Marshal’s house.
 During the Civil War, Knowles lost his life trying to settle a fight between two prisoners with opposing sentiments regarding the war.
 Others say a deputy marshal who was killed during a jailbreak in June of 1866 haunts the jail.

-Though this old building has no accounts of recent hauntings, it is said that at one time it was so ominous that passersby would cross the street rather than walk in front of the old home.
+Though this old building has no accounts of recent hauntings, it is said that at one time, it was so ominous that passersby would cross the street rather than walk in front of the old home.
 Built by Colonel and Mrs. Harvey Vaile in 1881, the 31-room mansion includes nine marble fireplaces, spectacular painted ceilings, flushing toilets, a built-in 6,000-gallon water tank, and a 48,000-gallon wine cellar.

-Reportedly, sometime after Mr. Vaile built the mansion he encountered some trouble when he was accused of mail fraud and potentially faced a jail sentence.
+Reportedly, sometime after Mr. Vaile built the mansion, he encountered some trouble when he was accused of mail fraud and potentially faced a jail sentence.
 The despondent Mr. Vaile began to deteriorate and went a little crazy.

 Supposedly the mansion was haunted by Sophia Vaile, as she was often reported as having been seen looking out the windows after her death.
-According to one legend, when she died, her husband could not part with her so he buried her on the front lawn in a glass-topped coffin set flush with the ground.
+According to one legend, her husband could not part with her when she died, so he buried her on the front lawn in a glass-topped coffin set flush with the ground.
 However, neighborhood protests finally forced him to give his wife a more conventional burial.
-We, at Legends of America, talked to the people working at the Vaile Mansion in the spring of 2004, who not only looked at us like we were insane, but denied that Mrs. Vaile was ever buried on the property.
+We, at Legends of America, talked to the people working at the Vaile Mansion in the spring of 2004, who not only looked at us like we were insane but denied that Mrs. Vaile was ever buried on the property.
 (Who knows?)

 After Mr. Vaile died in 1894, the home became an inn for a brief period.
 Then it was used as a private asylum and sanitarium.
 A mineral water company, the Vaile Pure Water Co., operated from the site soon after the turn of the century.
 Later it became a rest home for the aged.

 Acquired by Roger and Mary Mildred DeWitt in the 1960s, the home was saved from destruction.
 It was given to the citizens of Independence after the death of Mrs. DeWitt in 1983.
-Today the mansion is operated as at 1500 N. Liberty.
+Today the mansion is operated at 1500 N. Liberty.
 It is open to the public daily from 9:30 a.m. to 4:30 p.m.

-Truman House – President Truman is said to still spend time in his old home in Independence.
-Witnesses have reported seeing him lounging in the living room and the smell of his favorite brandy can often be detected.
+Truman House – President Truman is said still to spend time in his old home in Independence.
+Witnesses have reported seeing him lounging in the living room, and the smell of his favorite brandy can often be detected.
 Truman House is located at 219 N. Delaware in Independence.